fkosmala/superhive/README.md

 # SuperHive - Your Hive unique blog engine

 SuperHive is a PHP Small blog engine who fetch all articles from the Hive Blockchain.
 It' very easy to set up a blog feed with a unique design.
 You can write article to Hive Blockchain (via PeakD or HiveBlog) and display it to a great personnal website.

 All you need is to install SuperHive, set up your author feed... and that's all !
-If you want to change the design, you can change ```views/index.html``` to make your design (you need to know HTML / CSS and JS).
+If you want to change the design, you can go to ```public/themes/``` and make your design (you need to know HTML / CSS and JS).

 ## How to install SuperHive